eseiya/ArgBinding/README.md

 ArgBinding is a Android tool to simplify `Activity` and `Fragment` parameter passing.Compared with the conventional method, it has the following advantages:

-- Simplified parameter passing.
+- Pass parameters through the builder mode to avoid adding parameter constants and factory methods.
+- Check that the parameter's type and name is correct during compilation.
 - Check if the required parameters are passed.
-- Check that the parameter type is correct during compilation.

 ##### Instructions